chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 And this is how a business decision overrides a creative one.
 The reluctance of a writer to revisit a past plot point is gonna be less powerful than the company's need to create products that the majority of its customers actually want to buy.
 This, once again, proves that in the end, the market always decides.

 In fact, this could actually be the reason why they've been introducing six major characters who are likely to be playable in Nod-Krai: Columbina, Sandrone, Alice, Nicole, Varka and Durin.
 They probably realized that releasing too many filler or side characters like Varesa or Lauma isn't going to be sustainable as their sales tend to be mediocre or poor even when compared to reruns of Archons or Harbingers, and the story is so far along that Hoyo doesn’t have room for another filler every patch without players feeling cheated.
 People have been sitting on years of unanswered teasers (Varka, Alice, Harbingers, Hexenzirkel), and if they didn't start cashing in those promises now, they’d risk alienating players who've been waiting since the game's launch.

+## Cautious confidence: Some caveats with every resurrection theory
+I gotta admit, even with all the evidence we have so far, I can still be wrong, and there's always the chance that we might simply be overanalyzing.
+I recently watched these videos by Veritasium on why most experts aren't actually "experts" and the dangers of overconfidence, and these actually give a very good insight on why predicting Signora's resurrection is so difficult.

+The first video explains the 4 things that makes experts have real expertise: pattern recognition, high-validity environment, timely feedback, and not being too comfortable.

+<div style="text-align: center;font-size:small"><iframe width="640" height="360" src="https://youtube.com/embed/5eW6Eagr9XA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+In the case of Signora's resurrection analysis, the pattern recognition exists: Harbinger banners usually perform well, and quests and lore crumbs often hint toward which character will appear in the future.
+However, the environment is a mix between high- and low-validity.
+People do gravitate towards collectible groups of characters like Archons and Harbingers, which is backed by data, and this is a high-validity environment, but a low-validity environment also exists in that lore crumbs don't necessarily guarantee playability.

+A good example of this is how Neuvillette was mentioned by Nahida in the epilogue of the Sumeru AQ Act 5, and he did become playable by 4.1, but on the contrary, Capitano and Dottore were mentioned by Neuvillette and Mavuika respectively, but neither of them became playable yet, with Capitano "dying" and Dottore becoming a weekly boss with no playable ID.
+Hoyo is actively breaking patterns to prevent players from accurately guessing what they're trying to do next.

+Additionally, Signora's situation itself is a low-validity environment: it is a one-off.
+So far, there has never been a playable character who died in-game and was then resurrected.
+Qiqi doesn't count as she had already been playable since launch.
+Similarly, Capitano has yet to be resurrected, so making predictions of how they will perform this by extrapolating from his resurrection arc is also impossible.
+And even if he *did* get resurrected before Signora, it's still not an exact 1:1 situation, as Capitano has an intact body to return to, and we're using the term "death" loosely here, since pure-blood Khaenriahns cannot die due to the curse.
+On the contrary, Signora was completely vaporized, and it would require a more elaborate arc to bring her back.
+This is similar to how presidential elections have a slightly different environment each time, and that predicting who wins the election is extremely difficult, if not impossible.

+Another factor is that the feedback is delayed.
+It's not immediately apparent which character will become playable.
+At best, we only get hints through the promo arts of the upcoming region, and we usually only get confirmation for the upcoming version from leakers (silhouette teaser by hoyo themselves has only been done once so far), so we can only predict with what we found so far that may support her revival.

+Every single "when Signora will be playable" prediction always ended up being wrong, and we have a disastrous track record of incorrectly predicting that since 2.1.
+That's not necessarily the person's fault, but rather, the nature of the system itself.
+Point 4 of the video ("don't be too comfortable") is irrelevant here, as we already failed at point 3 and partially point 2.

+The second video explains the dangers of overconfidence and the factors that influence it, while also elaborating on portions of the first video.

+<div style="text-align: center;font-size:small"><iframe width="640" height="360" src="https://youtube.com/embed/9M_QK4stCJU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+Most people tend to be overconfident, and those who claim to have very high confidence is only correct about half the time.
+One of the factors at play is the complexity and unpredictability of a situation, an issue of feedback.
+In a controlled environment, where the rules are clear and the results are consistent, there is clear feedback.
+In a noisy environment where consistency or timeliness are nonexistent, however, this feedback becomes unreliable.

+In the case of Signora's revival theories, there's a ton of inconsistencies on what we thought as "patterns."
+The order of characters on the Harbinger wheel doesn't necessarily imply which one of them would come up next (Capitano appeared before Columbina).
+Character mentions at the end of AQs don't necessarily mean playability.
+Symbolism is unreliable (does Signora's moth symbolism represent "moth to a flame" or rebirth?).
+Harbingers aren't guaranteed to be playable in the same region they're introduced in, unlike archons.
+So on and so forth.

+There are things we can do to mitigate these.
+One of them is to not make statements that sound too confident, being aware of our confidence calibration (e.g. instead of "she will return in 6.x", make it "there's a 60% chance she'll return in 6.x").
+Also, listen to those who disagree with you and try to figure out their best arguments against yours.
+Fill in the blind spots in your decision-making process with those.
+"True wisdom lies not in being certain, but in knowing the limits of your own certainty".

+The unusual Rosalyne name-drops might _still_ not be indicative of her return.
+One of the arguments I've seen is that this doesn't guarantee that she might necessarily be resurrected, and that perhaps this was merely meant to evoke the player's feelings that she had a softer side, but they still have no intentions of bringing her back if they feel like they could move on from the execution incident back in 2.1, especially when there's still other banners that could sell just as well.
+And that's valid.
+There's a chance that because they learned the lesson, they don't need to fix the mistake.
+They can just ensure they never do it again with future characters.
+And maybe the name-drops are just there because they want us to feel the tragedy of her death more deeply, essentially "twisting the knife" rather than healing the wound.

+However, my confidence lies in the fact that there are real financial incentives to bring her back.
+To me, it simply would be too weird for Hoyo to tease her, but then not bring her back simply because "it's just a coincidence, this is the only time when we get to interact with the Harbingers more frequently".
 ## Vote with your wallet
 I've seen the drama revolving around Harbingers on r/FatuiHQ, which is honestly quite stupid and should've never happened to begin with, and those who were involved in this are no different than Signora's haters.
 All I can say is this: if you want your Harbingers to become playable, then vote with your wallet and pull Columbina, Sandrone and all future playable Harbingers.
 Remember, all Harbingers are grouped into the same category, so the success of one of the banners can encourage them to rethink their strategies when it comes to releasing others, and perhaps even launch them sooner.

 I'm personally willing to get Columbina and Sandrone's constellations/signature weapons if it turns out Signora isn't in Nod-Krai.
 I believe in this principle and I think if those two Harbingers become really successful, then they might prioritize Signora's return because like I've said, the fact that they've released all female Harbingers except Signora implies that they're testing the waters to estimate how successful her banner will be, and if they both turn out to be a huge hit, then they might even expedite her release as a playable character.
-## Conclusion: They're setting the stage for her playability
+## Conclusion: They're (probably) setting the stage for her playability
 With all the new evidence that has surfaced so far, Signora's release is no longer a matter of *if*, but *when*.
 My prediction?
-Either 2026 in 6.x with the release of Mare Jivari, or 2027 in 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
+I'm 60% confident that she will be playable in 6.x, maybe with the release of Mare Jivari, and 80% confident that she will be in 7.x with Snezhnaya, maybe with her literally busting that coffin open and making a huge reveal.
 The fact that they're making her the most sought-after item in the Harbinger blind box, along with further evidence of pity-baiting, means that they're slowly bringing her back into relevance and trying to get people to talk about her more often, in order to build up hype and anticipation for her launch.

+I'm really hoping that they do another silhouette teaser similar to what they did back in the 5.3 special program.
+That way, it could give a definitive confirmation on whether she will return in Nod-Krai or Snezhnaya.
+We'll see if they do this on 2 January.

 It's honestly quite amazing to finally start seeing the light at the end of the tunnel, and I really hope her eventual resurrection would be one of Genshin's peak moments, finally silencing all the detractors for good, and maybe even get some of them to apologize for harassing Signora mains.